Neema-sheby/Omnifood/README.md

 * [Design and Implementation](#Design-and-Implementation)

 ## Objective:
 Design and develop a website for premium food delivery service.
-This project was completed as part of a course: Build Responsive Real-world websites with HTML and CSS.!
+This project was completed as part of a course: Build Responsive Real-world websites with HTML and CSS.

 ## Design and Implementation:
 *	Created a responsive website using HTML5 and CSS3.